“There is no greater love than to lay down one’s life for one’s friends.” ~Jesus

 So that begs the next question: Why was it good for us?
 Why did we even need Jesus to do what He did?
 I’ll get to that in full detail in just a minute, but here are the CliffsNotes:

-The Bible says “all have sinned and fallen short of the glory of God” (Romans 3:23).
-However, Jesus never sinned, so He never fell short–this is what made Him the perfect sacrifice for us.
-The Bible also says if you sin once, just once, you deserve death and separation from God forever, but God’s free gift is eternal life in Christ (see Romans 6:23).
+The Bible says all have sinned and fallen short of the glory of God–that is, all of humanity, as a whole–this is not referencing Christians (Romans 3:23).
+However, Jesus never sinned, so He never fell short.
+This is what made Him the perfect sacrifice for us.
+The Bible also says the wages of sin is death, but God’s free gift is eternal life in Christ (see Romans 6:23).